salarcode/SmartProxy/README.md

 If you are interested to have SmartProxy in your language or it is not translated completely you can head to https://crowdin.com/project/smartproxy then login with Google or Github and there by clicking your language start translating right away.

 #### How to build/test:
-You don't need to build to test the extension, but if you want you should run Travsis.
-To debug and test in Firefox create a copy of "manifest-firefox.json" and name it "manifest.json".
-For Chrome do the same but use "manifest-chrome.json" to create the copy.
+Requirements

+    Node.js
+    Firefox or Chrome browser

+Run the app

+    npm install
+    npm run build-ff:watch

 To install in **Firefox** follow these instructions:

 https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Temporary_Installation_in_Firefox

+1.	build the project using `npm run build-ff` command
-1.	open Firefox
+2.	open Firefox
-2.	enter "about:debugging" in the URL bar
+3.	enter "about:debugging" in the URL bar
-3.	click "Load Temporary Add-on"
+4.	click "Load Temporary Add-on"
-4.	open the extension's directory and select any file inside the extension.
+5.	open the extension's 'build' directory and select any file inside the extension.

 To install in **Google Chrome** follow these instructions:

 https://developer.chrome.com/extensions/getstarted#unpacked

+1.	build the project using `npm run build-ch` command
-1. Open the Extension Management page by navigating to chrome://extensions.
+2. Open the Extension Management page by navigating to chrome://extensions.
-2. The Extension Management page can also be opened by clicking on the Chrome menu, hovering over More Tools then selecting Extensions.
+3. The Extension Management page can also be opened by clicking on the Chrome menu, hovering over More Tools then selecting Extensions.
-3. Enable Developer Mode by clicking the toggle switch next to Developer mode.
+4. Enable Developer Mode by clicking the toggle switch next to Developer mode.
-4. Click the LOAD UNPACKED button and select the extension directory.
+5. Click the LOAD UNPACKED button and select the extension's 'build' directory.